multiplicit-com/Office2KDP/README.md

 ---
 ## Support
-More information abotu usingand extending Office2KDP can be found in the Github Wiki: https://github.com/multiplicit-com/Office2KDP/wiki
+More information about usingand extending Office2KDP can be found in the Github Wiki: https://github.com/multiplicit-com/Office2KDP/wiki

 ---

 ## 🚧 Coming Soon